bablokb/circuitpython-esp32at/README.md

 CircuitPython build that has native wifi support.** (it actually does not hurt, but these modules will not be used).

-See the [Developer's Guide](./doc/dev_guide.md) for more information on how to use the modules.
+See the [Developer's Guide](./doc/dev_guide.md) for more information on how to use the modules. **This guide also contains a section about troubleshooting, please read it before creating an issue.**

 Roadmap